 CHARACTERS

-For those who skipped over the plot (don't blame you), the main character is beyond gullible and childish.
-I get being sheltered, optimistic, and having your head in the clouds.
-But after repeated reminders as to why she shouldn't trust everyone around her, Evangeline is still appalled by any deviation from purity.
-In addition, she passively bumbles along the entire book, pushed and prodded by everyone who has more of a clue than she does.
+For those who skipped over the plot, I just . . . couldn't get past the main character's gullibility.
+I enjoyed that she was sweet, optimistic, and fanciful, but after repeated reminders as to why she shouldn't trust everyone around her, Evangeline is still appalled by any deviation from purity.
+Even from characters who were set up to not be stand-up citizens of the realm.
+She passively bumbles along the entire book, pushed and prodded by everyone who has more of a clue than she does.
+There wasn't much in the way of growth or proactivity.

-Standing out from the two-dimensional cast is Jacks, who is (thankfully) precisely who he says he is: wicked, cruel, sarcastic, manipulative, and selfish.
+Standing out from the two-dimensional cast is Jacks, who is precisely who he says he is: sarcastic, manipulative, and selfish.
 There's a hint of a broken heart under his harsh exterior, which we all know is candy for readers looking for a layered antihero.

-Sadly, he isn't the focus of this book.
-If he'd been the protagonist rather than Evangeline, I might've given the book more stars.
+Sadly, he isn't the focus of the book.
+If he'd been the protagonist rather than Evangeline—or maybe if the POVs had swapped between the two—I think I would have found more depth and worldbuilding, and better enjoyed Evangeline's blind optimism.

 WORLD

-While the world sounds whimsical and full of cozy fairytale vibes, the book never delves beneath the surface.
-There are pretty castles, fantastical foods and potions, sentient objects, and immortal Fates with magical powers—
+While the world is whimsical and full of cozy fairytale vibes, the book never delves beneath the surface like I wished it would.
+There are pretty castles, fantastical foods and potions, sentient objects, and immortal Fates with magical powers.

-That's pretty much it.
-It feels as though the magic system was made up on the fly, with barely-there rules and hazy allusions that are never quite pinned down.
+But the magic system feels hazy, with allusions that are never quite pinned down and rules that feel made up on the fly rather than embedded in the world.
 I wanted to know more about the lands, the creatures, the customs.
-The world didn't need comprehensive lore, but I wish something had set it apart from, well . . .
-Disneyland?
+The world didn't need comprehensive lore, of course, but to me it felt like a hop-skip from Disneyland.

 TL;DR